fredyGabriel/crackseg/scripts/README.md

 main modules.
 - Use `clean_workspace.py --audit` regularly to monitor code quality.
 - When adding a new script, place it in the appropriate subfolder and update this README if necessary.
+- Follow the established directory structure for new scripts.
+- Keep scripts focused on a single purpose and under 300 lines when possible.

 ---